azat-io/actions-up/contributing.md

 Thank you for your interest in contributing to Actions Up!
 This document provides guidelines and instructions for contributing to the project.

-## Code of Conduct

-By participating in this project, you agree to abide by our Code of Conduct:

-- Use welcoming and inclusive language
-- Be respectful of differing viewpoints and experiences
-- Gracefully accept constructive criticism
-- Focus on what is best for the community
-- Show empathy towards other community members

 ## How to Contribute

 ### Reporting Issues